coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 ### 7. Select controls
 Then, for the threats that are relevant to you and for which you are responsible: consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
 When considering a control, look at its purpose and determine if you think it is important enough to implement it and to what extent.
 This depends on the cost of implementation compared to how the purpose mitigates the threat, and the level of risk of the threat.
 These elements also play a role of course in the order you select controls: highest risks first, then starting with the lower cost controls (low hanging fruit).

 Controls typically have quality aspects to them, that need to be fine tuned to the situation and the level of risk.
 For example: the amount of noise to add to input data, or setting thresholds for anomaly detection.
-The effectiveness of controls can be tested in a simulation environement to evaluate the performance impact and security improvements to find the optimal balance.
+The effectiveness of controls can be tested in a simulation environment to evaluate the performance impact and security improvements to find the optimal balance.
 Fine tuning controls needs to continuously take place, based on feedback from testing in simulation in in production.

 ### 8. Residual risk acceptance
 In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.